-Whenever you look down at the sink after you’ve brushed and flossed your teeth, do you always see pink?
-Bleeding gums could be a sign of periodontal (gum) disease, a very common infection that often leads to tooth loss if left untreated.
-The team at NaLa Smiles is ready to take care of your gums as well as your teeth in order to keep your smile healthy and whole, so if you’ve noticed any bleeding, swelling, or sensitivity lately, be sure to give us a call to get periodontal treatment in Alexandria, VA right away.
+Whenever you look down at the sink after you’ve brushed and flossed your teeth, do you see pink?
+Bleeding gums could be a sign of gum disease, a very common infection that often leads to tooth loss if left untreated.
+Our team at NaLa Smiles is ready to take care of your gums, as well as your teeth, to keep your smile healthy and whole.
+If you’ve noticed any bleeding, swelling, or sensitivity lately, be sure to give us a call to get periodontal treatment in Alexandria, VA right away.

-While scaling & root planing is extremely effective at removing periodontal disease bacteria, it sometimes isn’t capable of getting it all.
-Why?
-Because the bacteria often like to hide in extremely small spaces located between the teeth and gums called periodontal pockets.
+While scaling & root planing is extremely effective at removing periodontal disease bacteria, it sometimes can’t get it all.
+Bacteria often hide in extremely small spaces located between the teeth and gums called periodontal pockets.
 Thankfully, antibiotic therapy helps us address this.
 Applied directly to the gums, the medicine quickly dries and then slowly dissolves over the next few days, enabling a powerful antimicrobial agent to reach the deepest part of the pockets and eliminate any leftover bacteria.

 A soft tissue laser pinpoints diseased tissue and removes it.
 The laser sterilizes and cauterizes while it cuts to reduce the risk of bleeding and infection.
 It also stimulates the gum tissue, allowing it to regenerate.
 When compared to traditional treatments, the procedure is virtually pain-free and less invasive while enjoying unmatched results using the precision of a laser.

 Don’t ignore your bleeding gums.
 Contact our office right away to schedule your consultation for periodontal therapy.